DOMjudge/domjudge/doc/manual/install-domserver.rst

 specified, the mysql client will try to read credentials from ``$HOME/.my.cnf`` as usual.
-The command ``uninstall`` can be passed to ``dj_setup_database`` to remove the DOMjudge database and users; _this deletes all data!_
+The command ``uninstall`` can be passed to ``dj_setup_database`` to remove the DOMjudge database and users; *this deletes all data*!

 The script also creates the initial "admin" user with password stored in ``etc/initial_admin_password.secret``.